1974 Japanese Embassy attack in Kuwait City

 On 6 February 1974, Palestinian militants occupied the Japanese embassy in Kuwait City, taking the ambassador and ten others hostage.
 The militants' motive was to support the Japanese Red Army members and Palestinian militants who were holding hostages on a Singaporean ferry in what is known as the Laju incident.
-Ultimately, the hostages were released, and the guerrillas allowed to fly to Aden.
+Ultimately, the hostages were released, and the guerrillas were allowed to fly to Aden.

 Purpose

 The purpose behind the attack was to provide support to the four guerrillas trapped on a ferry named Laju they hijacked in Singapore after a failed attempt at destroying a Royal Dutch Shell refinery.
 The men had been trapped on the ferry for 7 days until they surrendered their weapons and freed their hostages, as a result of the embassy attack they would be flown to Kuwait and then to Yemen.

 Perpetrators

 While the identities or even number of the men involved is unknown they are said to have been members of the Popular Front for the Liberation of Palestine, a secular left-wing Marxist-Leninist revolutionary socialist group founded by George Habash in 1967.
 They were previously known for plane hijackings such as the TWA Flight 840 hijacking in 1969.
 They were known to be allies of the Japanese Red Army and many other far-left terrorist groups and are still active to this day.